UCHINO-Yuki/DDclass/README.md

 "Fixed-Point Designer" toolbox is required (for `fma`).

-In addition, to use gpuArray, "Parallel Computing Toolbox" toolbox is required.
+[Option] To use gpuArray, "Parallel Computing Toolbox" toolbox is required.

 ## Installation